Tepepa: Plot

 killing him with a scalpel immediately after extracting the bullet from his wound.

-The Doctor then packs his horse to leave, only to be shot by Paquito.
+Henry Price then packs his horse to leave, only to be shot by a young boy named Paquito.
+The boy claims he did it because the Englishman once said he did not like Mexico.

 The death of Tepepa, however, does not mark the end of the revolution, and others will continue the battle in his place.